 Of course, we like to make sure that we stir in just enough of our own crazy too: the Brits that head to Vegas are some of the nuttiest I’ve flown with.
 The 11 hour Virgin flight from Gatwick is the only one I’ve ever flown where the Captian’s had to come on the tannoy to explain that they’ve run out of alcohol as the passengers had drunk the 747 dry.
-While the carnival spirit ended abruptly at customs and the two hour wait to pass through passport control, it set the scene for what might be a raucous few days.
+While the carnival spirit ended abruptly at customs and the two hour wait to filter through passport control, it set the scene for what might be a raucous ‘what happens in Vegas’-style few days.

-Life Is Beautiful is an annual music festival held in downtown Vegas, away from ‘the strip’ that we’re used to seeing (think mini Eiffel Towers and ferris wheels).
-The buildings are low-rise and the vibe is decidedly cooler.
+I may have been staying in a casino (hotels without casinos are surely the unicorns of Las Vegas) but I has culture on my mind, I was heading to a gig.
+Life Is Beautiful is an annual music festival held in downtown Vegas, away from ‘the strip’ that we’re used to seeing in endless films and adverts (think mini Eiffel Towers and ferris wheels).
+Downtown, the buildings are low-rise and the vibe is decidedly cooler.
 There’s almost a college campus feel, centring around East Fremont, which bills itself as a ‘cultural hub’.
 And for three days a year, 18 blocks are cordoned off for Life Is Beautiful.

 What’s noteworthy, other than the line-up, is the audience.
 This is not a Vegassy crowd.
 I watched Florence + The Machine next to a girl eating a stuffed pepper and drinking Prosecco (albeit out of a plastic pint glass).
 If the likes of Florence, Arcade Fire, Major Lazer, Catfish and The Bottlemen and so on didn’t float your boat, there was live comedy, artisanal food producers, street art and art installations.